The Dial at Rousham Gardens

 Rousham Gardens are open to the public by prepaid admission 365 days a year.
 The house is open too but only to parties of 12 or more each at (currently) twice the garden entry price.
 The house, built in 1635 by Sir Robert Dormer, is still owned by the same family.

 Yorkshire architect William Kent, English architect, landscape architect and furniture designer of the early 18th century. added the wings and the stable block and the gardens.
-It remains one of the few gardens of this date to have escaped alteration, with many features still to be seen such as the ponds and cascades in Venus’s Vale, the Cold Bath, the seven arched Praeneste, Townsend’s Building, the Temple of the Mill, and, on the skyline, a sham ruin known as the ‘Eyecatcher’.
+It remains one of the few gardens of this date to have escaped alteration, with many features still to be seen such as the ponds and cascades in Venus’s Vale, the Cold Bath, the seven arched Praeneste, Townsend’s Building, the Temple of the Mill, and, on the skyline, and a sham ruin known as the ‘Eyecatcher’.

-There in front of the dovecote - or more correctly, the pigeon house - stands a lovely horizontal sundial by Dolland which is registered with the British Sundial Society as SRN 5989.
+There in front of the dovecote - or more correctly, the Pigeon House - stands a lovely horizontal sundial by Dolland which is registered with the British Sundial Society as SRN 5989.

 Rousham Garden Sundial